ongres/BABEL_1_2_0__PG13_5__deprecated/INSTALLING.md

 sudo make install
 ```

-> WARNING: Using the --with-extra-version in the configure phase can break the sys.get_host_os() output, it is not recommended to be set.
+> WARNING: Using the --with-extra-version option during the configuration phase can break the sys.get_host_os() output; we do not recommend including it.

 Export the `PG_CONFIG` variable: